Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

     ![](../media/lab01/16.png)

-You successfully created the Discovery of Contoso´s External Attack Surface and populated the EASM instance with actionable data.
+    >**Success!** You successfully created the Discovery of Contoso´s External Attack Surface and populated the EASM instance with actionable data.

 ### Task 3 - Setup data connector and log analytics workspace